sled-group/compute-guide/great-lakes/storage/archive-purge.md

 ```

 Once you've determined which data to archive, you can use `archivetar` to do so.
 See [Data Den](data-den.md) for more details.

+# Hand's on Tutorial

+Here is the step-by-step [tutorial](https://github.com/sled-group/data-cleaning-guide) for exact storage management process.
+You may familiarize yourself with [data-den](/compute-guide/great-lakes/storage/data-den) first before you move on.